Costas-Lemonis/Digital-Storytelling-Group-Assignment/Transmedia/README.md

 # Introduction
 ### Premise and purpose ###
 - What is the project about?
-  - dsvfwdwewe
 - What is the project’s core?
-  -
 - Is it a fictional, a non-fiction or a mixed project?
-  -
 - What is its fundamental purpose?
 Is it to entertain, to teach or to in form?
 Is it to market a product?
-  -

 ### Narrative ###
 - What are the narrative elements (such as plot, theme, characters, etc.) of the project?
 - What would be the summary of its storyline?